nelstrom/branflakes/scripts/notes-on-draft-02.md

 ## Strategy: skip the flaky test for now, create a ticket to come back and fix it later

+A flaky test is holding CI to ransom.

+'Ransom' and 'Random' differ by only one letter. d/s

 > If a test is randomly failing, it is causing more chaos than, than it can earn by testing the thing.

 > Flaky tests create chaos, not confidence